If you frequently feel a burning sensation in your neck or throat, you should find out more about GERD.

 Watch for symptoms

 Almost everyone gets heartburn occasionally, often because of something they ate.
-But if you’re experiencing this burning pain regularly, get it checked out.
-Other symptoms that could be related to GERD include food coming up into the esophagus, difficulty swallowing or a feeling of food getting stuck, excessive salivation, painful swallowing, feeling a lump in the throat or nausea.
+But if you are experiencing this burning pain on a regular basis, get it checked out.
+Other symptoms that could be related to GERD include food coming up into the esophagus, difficulty swallowing or a feeling of food getting stuck, painful swallowing, frequent burping, pain in the upper abdomen, feeling a lump in the throat, hoarseness, or chronic cough.

 Try lifestyle changes first

 Your provider may first recommend lifestyle changes that may improve GERD symptoms.
-These include maintaining a healthy body weight by not overeating, especially at night; avoiding chocolate, fatty or spicy foods; not drinking carbonated or caffeinated beverages and alcohol; and smoking cessation.
+These include maintaining a healthy body weight, avoid eating large meals, avoid lying down for at least 2 to 3 hours after eating; avoidance of fatty or spicy foods, chocolate, alcohol, caffeinated and carbonated beverages, mint, citrus and tomato-based foods, spicy foods, fried and fatty foods; and smoking cessation.

-“We find these practical steps can help many of our GERD patients,” Banerjee said.
+“We know that these practical steps help many of our GERD patients,” Clements said.

-Others may need a fuller evaluation and specialized testing like passing a camera into the esophagus, stomach and small intestine to locate the problem and see how advanced it is.
+Others may need additional evaluation and specialized testing, such as passing a camera into the esophagus, stomach, and small intestine to locate the problem and see how advanced it is.
+Also, if other treatments fail to relieve symptoms, surgery may be needed.